 Three or more months has elapsed from the prior ECP treatment.

-Aetna considers the use of ECP for all other conditions (e.g., aortic insufficiency, arrhythmia, erectile dysfunction, fatigue/malaise, heart failure, hepato-renal syndrome, hypertension, peripheral vascular disease or phlebitis, restless leg syndrome, retinal artery occlusion, rotational vertebro-basilar insufficiency, stroke, sudden deafness, tinnitus, and unstable angina) experimental and investigational because its effectiveness for indications other than the one listed above has not been established.
+Aetna considers the use of ECP for all other conditions (e.g., abnormal glucose tolerance, aortic insufficiency, arrhythmia, erectile dysfunction, fatigue/malaise, heart failure, hepato-renal syndrome, hypertension, peripheral vascular disease or phlebitis, restless leg syndrome, retinal artery occlusion, rotational vertebro-basilar insufficiency, stroke, sudden deafness, tinnitus, and unstable angina) experimental and investigational because its effectiveness for indications other than the one listed above has not been established.

 Aetna considers hydraulic versions of these devices not medically necessary.